Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation

 \subsection{Stage 1: Training with pseudo-labels}

-Increasing unlabeled data diversity consistently improves performance across \texttt{mir\_eval} metric hierarchy and segmentation quality (Table~\ref{tab:comprehensive}).
-Training on all three datasets (FMA, MAESTRO, DALI) yields the strongest results for both architectures, indicating that pseudo-label pretraining benefits from coverage of varied genres and recording conditions.
+Increasing unlabeled data diversity consistently improves performance across the \texttt{mir\_eval} metric hierarchy and segmentation quality (Table~\ref{tab:comprehensive}).
+Training on all three datasets (FMA, MAESTRO, DALI) yields the strongest results for both architectures, indicating that pseudo-label pre-training benefits from coverage of varied genres and recording conditions.
 Long-form datasets consisting of full-length tracks (DALI, MAESTRO) produce more stable pseudo-labels than short-form clips (FMA): DALI achieves higher frame-wise agreement with the teacher than FMA.
 Longer musical contexts provide consistent harmonic progressions, reducing boundary jitter and spurious chord predictions.
-However, FMA achieves better \texttt{mir\_eval} results than DALI due to its larger dataset size.
-The best BTC student reaches over 98\% of teacher performance on ground-truth evaluation across all \texttt{mir\_eval}, while the purely transformer-based 2E1D achieves 96-97\% of the results from the teacher model, demonstrating cross-architecture knowledge transfer.
-When all training targets are pseudo-labels, adding KD aligns the student to the teacher’s soft-label distribution better, resulting in improvements across frame-wise metrics despite a decrease in \texttt{mir\_eval} metrics.
-In addition, KD accelerates optimization, as all pseudo-label trainings run with KD converge in 10 epochs versus 20–40 for other settings; this comes with a modest training-time memory overhead to store and backpropagate full soft targets \footnote{A chord recognition application using the model by our training method is available at: \url{https://github.com/ptnghia-j/ChordMiniApp}}.
+However, FMA achieves better \texttt{mir\_eval} results than DALI for 2E1D due to its larger size.
+The best BTC student reaches about 99\% of teacher performance on ground-truth evaluation across all \texttt{mir\_eval} metrics, while the purely transformer-based 2E1D achieves 96--98\% of the teacher model results, demonstrating cross-architecture knowledge transfer.
+When all training targets are pseudo-labels, adding KD better aligns the student to the teacher’s soft-label distribution, resulting in improvements across frame-wise metrics despite a decrease in \texttt{mir\_eval} metrics.
+In addition, KD accelerates optimization, as all pseudo-label training runs using KD converge in 30–40 epochs versus 50–70 for other settings; this comes with a modest training-time memory overhead to store and backpropagate full soft targets.